pulzze/autoflow-documentation/docs/Documentation/getting-started/hello-world/Index.md

 &gt; **Download Configuration**
 &gt;

-The above example is available for your reference.
+The below example is available for your reference.
 Simply download the configuration from below and upload it to your API AutoFlow.

 [hello_world_config.json](hello_world_config.json)